 2. Silver Bengal Cat

 Silver Bengals have an almost pure white base coat that can vary from white to a steel-like silver shade, contrasted by black and grey spotted or marbling patterns.
-This can also include charcoal and blue shading in both base coat and patterns but should never include brown or golden tones on the feet or face.
+This can also include charcoal and blue shading in the base coat and patterns but should never include brown or golden tones on the feet or face.
 They will usually have green or golden eyes and a solid black-tipped tail.

 3. Snow Bengal Cat

-The Snow Bengal comes in three different variations, and contrary to their name, their base coat is not pure white in color.
+The Snow Bengal comes in three variations, and contrary to their name, their base coat is not pure white in color.

 Non-recognized Bengal Cat Colors

 Although these colors are not officially recognized by Bengal competition standards, they are just as striking as standard Bengal color variants.
 They are typically caused by recessive genes that can crop up among standard litters.